 Why a union?
 A union is an organization formed around labor interests -- an organization created for workers, by workers, in order to better their lives.
-We have immense respect for how unions have been able to improve material conditions for workers through collective bargaining with employers.
+We respect how unions have been able to improve material conditions for workers through collective bargaining with employers.
 The ILSSA Union is different: since impractical laborers often toil alone and have no employer, our Union seeks to improve spiritual conditions for these workers.
 While we find the union model useful and inspiring, ILSSA is not limited as a guild or trade union may be, by hierarchy of experience or type of trade.
 Instead, ILSSA is a union for those who make experimental or conceptual work with obsolete technology, and its members are self-appointed believers in its mission.

 How can I join?
 There are 3 ways to get involved with ILSSA: